realkalash/fluent_gpt_app/README.md

 - Contributors and supporters of the Fluent GPT App.

 ---
-Some content was generated with ChatGPT-4o, Claude and LLama 3
+Some content for this README was generated with ChatGPT-4o, Claude and LLama 3